viant/bqtail/dispatch/README.md

 - OnFailure: actions to run when job completed with errors

-Post actions can use predefined [Cloud Service](../service/README.md) operations.
+Post actions can use predefined [Cloud Service](../service/README.md) operation.

 ### Deployment